Dirklionheart/ERASkillup/README.md

 	--this tool is set it and forget it you can leave it running for hours as long as se does not log you out it will keep running--
-	1.)place "ERAskillup.lua" in your normal gearswap folder(where all your job files are) 2.)then us "gs l skillup.lua" to load this skill up in to gearswap 3.) on lines 22 and 25 of this file you can put in you wind and string instruments to start Healing magic skillup use command "gs c start healing" to start Enhancing magic skillup use command "gs c start enhancing"
+	1.)place "ERAskillup.lua" in your normal gearswap folder(where all your job files are) 2.)then us "gs l ERAskillup.lua" to load this skill up in to gearswap 3.) on lines 22 and 25 of this file you can put in you wind and string instruments to start Healing magic skillup use command "gs c start healing" to start Enhancing magic skillup use command "gs c start enhancing"